garden-io/garden/docs/reference/commands.md

-    garden test *integ*             # run all Tests with a name containing 'integ' garden test *unit,*lint         # run all Tests ending with either 'unit' or 'lint' in the project garden test --force             # force Tests to be re-run, even if they've already run successfully
+    garden test *integ*             # run all Tests with a name containing 'integ' garden test *unit,*lint         # run all Tests ending with either 'unit' or 'lint' in the project garden test --force             # force Tests to be re-run, even if they've already run successfully garden test -l 3                # run with verbose log level to see the live log output

 #### Usage